Azuriom/azuriom.com/content/en/docs/api-auth.md

 **POST** `/logout`

-Logout the user and invalidates the access token.
+Log out the user and invalidate the access token.

 ##### Request
 | Field        | Description         |